bfattori/js-date-fiddler/README.md

 `grunt dist`

 ## How Does this Work, Exactly?
 To begin, you'll need to create a DateFiddler.
-You can either create a `new DateFiddler()` with the current date, or you can pass it a seed date with `new DateFiddler(seedDate)`.
+You can either create a `new DateFiddler()` which uses the current date and time, or you can pass it a seed date with `new DateFiddler(seedDate)`.
 The date you pass should be a valid JavaScript `Date` object.

 Then you can begin manipulating the date with the methods provided.
 You can advance the day, month, year,